mypiandrew/nfuse-lora/README.md

 Connect unit to ethernet and log in as root user

+update the OS and install git, answer "Y" to any `apt-get` install questions

+    apt-get update
+    apt-get upgrade
+    apt-get install git

 Run the below to clone this repository

     git clone https://github.com/mypiandrew/nfuse-lora.git